Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Spectral Measure and Spectral Embedding

 \subsection{Random Walks}

-We shall consider \dfn{lazy random walks} on $G$, where from each vertex $x$, with probability $1/2$ we stay at $x$, and with probability $w(x, y)/\big(2w(x)\big)$ we jump to the neighbor $y$ of $x$.
-We write $P:=\frac12 (I+D^{-1}A)$ for the transition probability operator of the lazy random walk on $G$.
+A random walk is called \dfn{lazy} if for each vertex $x$, we have $p(x, x) \ge 1/2$.
+This guarantees aperiodicity of the random walk and also that $P$ is positive semi-definite.
+Recall that $\cL = I - P$ whether or not $P$ is lazy; the eigenvalues of $\cL$ lie in $[0, 1]$ when $P$ is lazy and in $[0, 2]$ in all cases.
+If $G$ is a loopless unweighted graph, then \dfn{lazy simple random walk} on $G$ is the random walk on the graph $G'$ obtained from $G$ by adding $\weight(x)$ loops to each vertex $x$.
+In this case, if $P$ is the transition matrix for $G$ and $P'$ that for $G'$, we have $P' = (I+P)/2$, whence the corresponding Laplacians satisfy $\cL' = \cL/2$ and $I_{\cL'}(\lambda) = I_{\cL}(2\lambda)$.

-An alternative is \dfn{continuous-time random walk}, which has the transition matrix $D^{-1} A$, but rather than take steps at each positive integer time, it takes steps at the times of a Poisson process with rate 1.
+An alternative to laziness is \dfn{continuous-time random walk}, which has the transition matrix $P$, but rather than take steps at each positive integer time, it takes steps at the times of a Poisson process with rate 1.
 In other words, the times between steps are IID random variables with Exponential(1) distribution.
-These random walks behave very similarly to the discrete-time lazy random walks, but they move to new vertices twice as fast on average.
+These random walks behave very similarly to the discrete-time lazy random walks.
 The mathematics is slightly cleaner for continuous time than for discrete time; sometimes one can derive bounds for one from bounds for the other, but often it is easier simply to follow the same proof.

-It is easy to see that for every finite graph $G$, the $k$th largest eigenvalue of $P$ is equal to $1$ minus half of the $k$th smallest eigenvalue of $\cL$.
+Obviously for every finite graph $G$, the $k$th largest eigenvalue of $P$ is equal to $1$ minus the $k$th smallest eigenvalue of $\cL$.
 That is, the eigenvalues of $P$ are